Tokyo to Kumano Kodo

-Day Trip From Tokyo to Kumano Nachi Taisha and Nachi Falls
+Day trip From Tokyo to Kumano Nachi Taisha and Nachi Falls

-A day trip from Tokyo to Kumano Nachi Taisha is a little heavy on travel time.
-You have to change several buses and trains and the one-way journey takes up to 6 hours.
-This means that you will have only an hour or two to enjoy the incredible views.
-If time permits, I would recommend staying there atleast a night or two to take in the beauty of the place.
+Before I begin, let me warn you, a day trip from Tokyo to Kumano Nachi Taisha is travel and time intensive.
+A one-way journey can take up to 6 hours.
+This means that you’ll have only an hour or two to visit Nachi Falls, Kumano Nachi Taisha and the Senjudo Pagoda.
+If time permits, I would recommend staying there at least a night or two.

-A day trip to Kumano Nachi Taisha and Nachi Falls from Tokyo is possible mainly due to the super fast and efficient Shinkansen (bullet trains) that cover 7 to 8 hour journeys in a matter of 2 to 3 hours.
+A day trip to Kumano Nachi Taisha and Nachi Falls from Tokyo is possible mainly due to the super fast and efficient Shinkansen (bullet trains) that cover 7 to 8-hour journeys in a matter of 2 to 3 hours.
 Plan this itinerary carefully as the schedule is absolutely packed and a slight miscalculation may cause you to miss a train/bus.
 You also have to leave very early in the morning to spend more time at Nachisan.

 Tokyo -> Nagoya

 Depending on the Shinkansen you choose – Nozomi, Hikari or Kodama, it can take from 1hr 40min (Nozomi), 1hr 50min(Hikari) to 3hrs(Kodama) from Tokyo to Nagoya.
 For the day trip, avoid Kodama as it takes longer to travel from Tokyo to Nagoya.
 If you are a JR Rail Pass holder, choose Hikari as it’s fast and the cost of the journey is covered by the pass.

 Nagoya -> Kii-Katsuura

 If you are a JR Rail Pass holder, most of the trip is covered.
 I say most because a part of the track from Kawarada to Tsu is not owned by JR. Hence, you have to pay an extra charge of 820 Yen to the ticket collector on board the Wide-view Nanki.

 Kii-Katsuura -> Kumano Nachi Taisha

 The local bus stops right outside the station.
-The time-table for this bus can be found here: Kii Katsuura Bus Time-Table .
+The timetable for this bus can be found here: Kii Katsuura Bus Time-Table .
 Alternatively, if you are running out of time and can afford a taxi, you can hire a taxi outside the train station to take you around the sites.

 The total travel time one-way from Tokyo to Kii-Katsuura is around 5 hrs 50 minutes.
 Remember, the JR Nanki Limited Express is not as frequent as the Shinkansen.
 Confirm the last train from Kii-Katsuura back to Nagoya to avoid being stuck there.
 In my case, the last train from Kii-Katsuura to Nagoya was at 5:11 pm.
 Consult JR Ticket Office or HyperDia to plan your travel.